Maltese nationality law: Expanded citizenship access for Maltese diaspora

-Following a general trend of change in citizenship law globally, reforms in 1989 shifted the basis for acquiring Maltese citizenship from a doctrine of birthright to that of descent.
+In line with a global shift in citizenship law, reforms in 1989 moved the basis for acquiring Maltese citizenship from a doctrine of birthright to that of descent.
 Unrestricted birthright citizenship was ended in that year and children born in the country since 1 August 1989 are only granted citizenship by birth if at least one parent is a citizen or was also born in Malta.
-Gender imbalances were removed from legislation as well; citizenship became transferrable by descent to children through mothers as well as fathers, and foreign husbands of Maltese women became eligible for citizenship by registration.
-Automatic acquisition of citizenship by adoption was reintroduced in this year, but only for children younger than age 10.
+Gender imbalances were removed from legislation as well; citizenship became transferable by descent to children through mothers as well as fathers, and foreign husbands of Maltese women became eligible for citizenship by registration.
+Automatic acquisition of citizenship by adoption was reintroduced that year, but only for children younger than age 10.

-Maltese-born persons became permitted to hold other nationalities in limited circumstances in 1989.
+Maltese-born persons were allowed to hold other nationalities in limited circumstances from 1989.
 Although Maltese citizens still automatically lost citizenship when they naturalised elsewhere, former citizens who were born in Malta and who had been resident in the country of their new citizenship for at least six years became eligible to reacquire Maltese citizenship.
 Someone who resumed their Maltese citizenship through this method is considered to have never ceased being a citizen.
-Consequently, children born before 1989 to a formerly Maltese father who subsequently reacquired Maltese citizenship under this provision also became Maltese citizens, backdated to the dates of their birth.
+Consequently, children born before 1989 to a formerly Maltese father who subsequently reacquired Maltese citizenship under this provision also became Maltese citizens, backdated to their dates of birth.

 All restrictions on holding multiple citizenships were lifted in 2000; Maltese citizens no longer lose their citizenship when acquiring foreign nationalities, and naturalisation applicants are no longer required to renounce their previous citizenships.
-Maltese emigrants who fulfilled the previous six-year residence period in a foreign country automatically regained their Maltese citizenship and were considered to have never lost that status under this amendment, while those who did not meet this condition could only regain citizenship by registration.
+Maltese emigrants who fulfilled the six-year foreign residence period introduced in 1989 automatically regained their Maltese citizenship and were considered to have never lost that status under this amendment, while those who did not meet this condition could only regain citizenship by registration.

 Further reforms in 2007 extended eligibility for citizenship by descent to children born overseas to Maltese citizens who were not born in the country.
-Individuals with a Maltese-born lineal ascendant who died before 1 August 2007 and who themselves had a parent born in Malta may acquire citizenship by registration.
+An individual may acquire citizenship by registration if they have a Maltese-born lineal ascendant who died before 1 August 2007 and one of the individual's own parents was also born in Malta.
 Maltese citizenship can be continually transmitted through each generation born abroad provided that each subsequent generation is registered for citizenship.
 Individuals who were unable to claim citizenship before their qualifying parent's death are exceptionally eligible to register if their parent's death was before 1 August 2010.

-Under the citizenship provisions of the Constitution at time of independence, a CUKC born abroad became a Maltese citizen only if their father and a paternal grandparent were born in Malta.
+Under the citizenship provisions of the Constitution at the time of independence, a CUKC born abroad became a Maltese citizen only if their father and a paternal grandparent were born in Malta.
 The 2007 amendment extended citizenship to former CUKCs born overseas with a Maltese-born mother and maternal grandparent.